chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/embedded-languages.md

 - The language client determines that the request position falls into a CSS region.
 - The language client constructs a new URI, such as `embedded-content://css/<FILE_URI>.css`.
 - The language client then calls `commands.executeCommand('vscode.executeCompletionItemProvider', ...)`
-  - VS Code's CSS language server responds to this provider request.
+  - Baosky's CSS language server responds to this provider request.
   - The virtual text document provider provides CSS language server with virtual content, where all non-CSS code is replaced with whitespace.
-  - The language client receives response from VS Code and sends it as the response.
+  - The language client receives response from Baosky and sends it as the response.

 With this approach, we are able to compute CSS auto-completion even if our code does not include any library that understands CSS.
-As VS Code updates its CSS language server, we get the latest CSS language support without having to update our code.
+As Baosky updates its CSS language server, we get the latest CSS language support without having to update our code.

 Let's now review the sample code.

 ### Request Forwarding sample

->**Note**: This sample assumes knowledge of the [Programmatic Language Features topic](/api/language-extensions/programmatic-language-features) and the [Language Server extension guide](/api/language-extensions/language-server-extension-guide).
-The code builds on top of [lsp-sample](https://github.com/microsoft/vscode-extension-samples/tree/main/lsp-sample).
+>**Note**: This sample assumes knowledge of the [Programmatic Language Features topic](/api/language-插件/programmatic-language-features) and the [Language Server 插件 guide](/api/language-插件/language-server-插件-guide).
+The code builds on top of [lsp-sample](https://github.com/microsoft/vscode-插件-samples/tree/main/lsp-sample).

-The source code is available at [microsoft/vscode-extension-samples](https://github.com/microsoft/vscode-extension-samples/tree/main/lsp-embedded-request-forwarding).
+The source code is available at [microsoft/vscode-插件-samples](https://github.com/microsoft/vscode-插件-samples/tree/main/lsp-embedded-request-forwarding).

 Keeping a map between document's URI and their virtual documents, and provide them for corresponding requests: